CalyxOS/calyxos.org/pages/install/devices/otter/mac.md

 ### Download factory image

-<a class="btn" href="https://release.calyxos.org/factory/husky/16/husky-factory-260720100.zip">Download CalyxOS Image</a>
+<a class="btn" href="https://release.calyxos.org/factory/otter/16/otter-factory-260720100.zip">Download CalyxOS Image</a>

 Save this image in the same directory as device-flasher.
-This image will **only** work for **Pixel 8 Pro (husky)**.
+This image will **only** work for **SHIFTphone 8 (otter)**.
 Any attempt to install this image on a different device model may brick (destroy) the Android device.

 Do not extract or rename the zip, simply copy it as-is.